If you are looking for windproof glasses or goggles, you will see that we sell 7eye AirShield and Body Specs brands.

 The majority of customers find the 7eye glasses to be more comfortable than the Body Specs glasses.
 On the 7eye products, you can alter the arms for optimum fit.
 This is not possible on the Body Specs glasses.

-However, on two of our Body Specs products (BSG and BSG-2 goggles) you can wear them either with temple bars or an adjustable goggle strap.
+However, on some Body Specs glasses, you can wear them either with temple bars or an adjustable goggle strap.

 Here the BSG glasses are generally better than the 7eye AirShield ones, because the gasket is slimmer and does not intrude into your peripheral vision.
 If you are a cyclist, then this may be the better choice.